MiaLWGH/WiSTraining/README.md

    Note:
    - Step 5: Choose Windows under Quick Start
    - Step 7: Choose your key
    - Step 8: Under "Network settings" ensure "Allow RDP traffic from" is checked.
-Change "Anywhere" to "My IP".
+Change "Anywhere" to "Costom" and type in your true IP address, or choose "My IP" if you did not face the IP address issue.
+Another option is to choose "Select existing security group" and find the one you used in previous step.
    - The launching may take a few minutes.
 Wait unitl Status Check shows it passed checks.

    https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance